Galois closures and elementary components of Hilbert schemes of points: Preliminaries

 \subsection{Review of the Truncated Cotangent Complex}

-As mentioned in Remark \ref{rmk:main-approach}, we prove Theorem \ref{thm:main} (as well as Theorem \ref{thm:main2}) by showing that our algebras of interest have trivial negative tangents.
+We prove Theorems \ref{thm:main}, \ref{thm:main-higher-gc}, and \ref{thm:main-higher-gc-socle} by showing that our algebras of interest have trivial negative tangents.
 In this section, we give a brief review of the truncated cotangent complex and the $T^i$-modules.
 For further details, we refer the reader to \cite[\S3]{Hartshorne--2010} or \cite{Lichtenbaum--Schlessinger--1967}.

 Given any morphism $B\to A$ of rings, we obtain a model of the truncated cotangent complex $L_{A/B,\bullet}$ as follows.
 Let $\pi\colon R\to A$ be a surjective map from a (possibly infinite type) polynomial ring $R$ over $B$.
 Let $I=\ker(\pi)$, $F$ be a (possibly infinite rank) free $R$-module, and $\pi'\colon F\to I$ be a surjective $R$-module map.
 Let $Q=\ker(\pi')$ and $\Kos\subseteq Q$ be the submodule of Koszul relations.
 The \emph{\bfseries truncated cotangent complex} of $A$ over $B$ is the following $3$-term complex concentrated in homological degrees $0,1,2$: